 A History of the Business Bulletin

-Transylvania, Louisiana to Fleetwood, Pennsylvania
+Transylvania, Louisiana, to Fleetwood, Pennsylvania

 A year later, when it was time for the giver to renew at full price, very few renewed the two gift subscriptions; they would only renew their own.
 Our subscription list fell by about two-thirds in several months.
 It actually took approximately two years to regain the lost subscribers.
 On May 9, 2009, I, Phillip Koehn, became sole owner of the Business Bulletin by buying out Bryan Wenger at an earlier date, and then later Ken Swarey.
-The Windsor Press continued to do the printing and lay out until August of 2009.
+The Windsor Press continued to do the printing and layout until August of 2009.

-At the same time this was going on, we started another phase for the Business Bulletin.
-We installed a digital printing press manufactured by the Canon.
+At the same time this was going on, another phase began for the Business Bulletin.
+We installed a digital printing press manufactured by Canon.
 It was leased to us by the Fraser Advanced Information Systems of Reading, Pennsylvania.
 It was not an easy process, taking from January 2009 to August 2009 to complete all the details, including the lease, electrical, installation, and programming.
 Fraser Advanced did not leave one detail to chance.
 When we were ready to print the September 2009 issue, the machine worked without a single glitch.
 I was able to buy the machine a year later.

-The last years have just been routine with my wife, Nancy, doing all the proofreading, which she has been doing for the last six years.
-Usually two of my five daughters help also.
-At this time, August of 2011, there are a total of 15 people who help make the Business Bulletin what it is today.
-Many thanks to all faithful, contributing editors!
-Phillip and Nancy Koehn.
+The last several years have more or less been routine.
+At this time there are a total of 17 people who help make the Business Bulletin a success.
+Many thanks to all the faithful, contributing editors!